scalacenter/course-management-tools/docs/your-first-project.md

   in:
   - the name of the cloned CMT template: _starting-with-scala_
   - the sbt prompt: (man [e] > **Starting with Scala** > initial state >_
-- Running the sbt `projects` command shows us that there are to exercises.
+- Running the sbt `projects` command shows us that there are two exercises.
 We see that the name of the exercises has been "tuned" with a _step_ prefix
 - The tests are run on the first exercise (named _step_000_initial_state_) by running the sbt `test` command